Last Updated on

 Yuck factor: By just its name alone, sundot kulangot can scare away picky eaters.
 It literally means “poke a snot” or “pick a booger”, describing the bizarre way of eating it.
 But despite its name, there’s nothing gross about this traditional candy.

 Made from: Chicken nails (Yes.
-Those sharp, pointed parts that usually end up in the thrash bin).
+Those sharp, pointed parts that usually end up in the trash bin).

 Made from: Eleven-day old duck egg, boiled to perfection.